-If another condition is causing your child's HBP, treating it often resolves the HBP.
-When the cause of a child or teen's HBP isn't known, the first line of treatment is lifestyle changes (as it is for adults).
+If another condition is causing your child’s high blood pressure, treating it often resolves the HBP.
+When the cause of a child or teen’s HBP isn’t known, the first line of treatment is lifestyle changes (as it is for adults).

-If lifestyle changes don't control blood pressure, children and teens also may need to take medicines.
-Most of the medicines listed above for adults have unique doses for children.
+If lifestyle changes don’t control blood pressure, children and teens also may need to take medicines.
+Most of the medications listed above for adults have different doses for children.